kontent-ai/java-packages/kontent-delivery/README.md

 // Retrieves codename of the content type of an article content item
 articleItem.getSystem().getType()

-// Retrieves the Workflow Step of an article content item
+// Retrieves codename of the workflow step of an article content item articleItem.getSystem().getWorkflowStep()
-articleItem.getSystem().getWorkflowStep()
 ```